ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 - What is Python and why would people learn it
 - Structure: Anaconda, conda, code, code editors (most popular)
-- import fly
 - Examples: from chem, geophysics, geology, and reservior -- pre-primed code-along
+- Navigating with the terminal
-- Running python: in command prompt, from a txt file (.py), in a jupyter notebook
+- Running python: in command prompt (shell - python ipython), from a txt file (.py), in a jupyter notebook
+- Code-along language introduction
 - Error reading, using the internets.
 Print debugging.
 - Code-along example of building up a bit of code (a plot) non-linear and google some things
 - A wee code problem to solve - learning by doing is the best way to learn.
 Find a wee problem to solve, a calculation, plotting or data handling task. https://automatetheboringstuff.com/